Communist Party of Ireland: 2010s and 2020s

 The party stood two candidates in the 2014 local elections, neither was elected.
 The CPI fielded one candidate for the 2016 Dáil Éireann election for the Cork North-West constituency.

-In January 2021, the Connolly Youth Movement dropped its support for the programme of the CPI.
+In January 2021, the Connolly Youth Movement announced that it had disaffiliated from the CPI.
 In February, the CPI issued a statement stating that several dual (CPI-CYM) members had been expelled for severe breaches of discipline and factional behaviour within the CPI prior to the CYM's decision to drop its support for the programme of the CPI.

 On 2 June 2021, the CPI released a statement distancing itself from its former Belfast branch due to the actions of former party members in the city.
 The statement also announced the founding of a new Greater Belfast branch to replace the Belfast branch and noted that the branch's social media pages and Unity newspaper were still in the hands of the former members of the Belfast branch.

 After Russia invaded Ukraine in February 2022, the party called for an immediate ceasefire and political solution to bring about a "demilitarised, neutral Ukraine", saying it was an "inter-imperialist war".
 The CPI opposes the Ukrainian Government, stating the 2014 Ukrainian Revolution was a US-backed "coup".
 The CPI blamed the war on "the expansion of NATO", stating it had built up "large bases of troops and mass destructive weapons along [Russia's] western and southern borders".
 When it was announced the Irish Defence Forces would train Ukraine's military in mine clearing, the CPI condemned this as "collaboration of the Irish political establishment in the NATO-EU strategy to escalate and prolong the war in Ukraine".

 In 2022, a group seceded from the CPI, citing "political and organisational issues", with the name "Irish Communist Party".
 It claims to be a successor to the CPI, stating that an "opportunistic and anti-democratic faction" had taken control of the party.
 The interim National Chairperson is Eoin Ó Murchú.